dotnet/docs/docs/core/additional-tools/dotnet-core-uninstall.md

 `VERSION`

 The specified version to uninstall.
-You may list several versions, and response files are supported [[get syntax from Jon]].
+You may list several versions, and response files are supported.

 #### Options